Mass operations of the NKVD: National operations of the NKVD

-The operations of this type in this period targeted "foreign" ethnicities (ethnicities with cross-border ties to foreign nation-states), unlike nationally targeted repressions during World War II.
-According to historian Oleg Khlevniuk, Stalin became concerned about rearguard uprisings that were seen in the Spanish Civil War and believed that "nationalities of foreign governments" posed a threat in border regions, even if they were Soviet citizens whose ancestors had sometimes lived decades or centuries in the areas controlled by the Soviet Union.
+The operations targeted "foreign" ethnicities, those with cross-border ties to foreign nation-states, unlike the nationally targeted deportations of World War II.
+According to historian Oleg Khlevniuk, Stalin became concerned about rearguard uprisings of the kind seen in the Spanish Civil War and believed that "nationalities of foreign governments" posed a threat in border regions, even if they were Soviet citizens whose ancestors had sometimes lived decades or centuries in the areas controlled by the Soviet Union.

 Minutes of the January 31, 1938 Politburo meeting list the following ethnicities against which NKVD operations were to be continued: Poles, Latvians, Germans, Estonians, Finns, Greeks, Iranians, Harbinites, Chinese, and Romanians.
 It was also suggested to carry out similar NKVD operations against Bulgarians and Macedonians.

-From August 1937 to October 1938, 353,513 people were arrested and 247,157 were shot in the national operations of NKVD.
-It is estimated that this would make up 34% of the total victims of the Great Purge.